JasonDykstra/Messaging-Forum/README.md

 # Messaging-Forum
-A local messaging website I created for a school project in 8th grade.
+A local messaging website I created for a school project in my senior year of highschool.

 While this messaging prototype only works locally, it was my first major project using HTML, CSS, JS, and PHP.
 Some other things I learned along the way were AJAX, and regular expressions.
 I made this at the end of senior year, 2019.